porterjenkins/deep_uncertainty/README.md

 The `heteroscedastic-nn` has integrated the tabular data and can be ran by executing corresponding `py` files.

 The `faithful-heteroscedasticity` has been tunned successfully and can replicate the original paper's training process, pending realizing the customized dataset.

+For details of the installation and and requirements for each baselines, please check the sub-folder `heteroscedastic-nn` and `faithful-heteroscedasticity`.

+To avoid the path error, when conducting the experiment, please `cd` to the above folders as the root execution path.